dimagi/commcare-hq/docs/ucr/mobile_ucr_v2_migration_guide.rst

 - Applications that do not have any references to UCRs in forms, case lists and filters need only have their Mobile UCR Version updated to V2 and the app will continue working as normal.
-- Applications with references to reports will need to have all manual references to the `commcare:reports` fixture changed before updating to V2.
+- Applications with references to reports will need to have all manual references to the `commcare:reports` fixture changed to `commcare-reports:{report-UUID}` before updating to V2.
   These are most likely to be contained in reports modules, but others may be in case lists.

-The above migration steps will need to be carried out for any old app versions that get restored.
-These restored app versions will first need to be migrated to Mobile UCR V2 before they can be released.
+Please refer to "Update Application Manual References" for more details.

 Update Mobile UCR Version
 -------------------------